mguidoti/DSND-p1-blog/README.md

 - [matplotlib](https://pypi.org/project/matplotlib/)

 ## Summary of Results
+1. Actually, surprisingly enough, doctoral degree holders have the highest employment rate.
+2. Natural sciences, my field of origin, is not fair away from Social Sciences, which presented the highest employment rate.
+3. Fine & Perfoming Arts presented the largest experience before first job.
+Natural sciences were in the middle, closer to the top than to the bottom.
+4. Social Sciences presented the highest average, on top of Info.
+Systems and Engineering.
+Natural sciences was again in the middle, closer to Social Sciences than to the bottom.
+5. Matural Sciences had the second largest job satisfaction.
+Humanities, the highest.
+Comp.
+Science & Eng. the lowest.

 ## Acknowledgements
 Matplotlib documentation, StackOverflow (several questions) and [The Python Graph Gallery](https://python-graph-gallery.com/) helped me along the way.